tonethar/IGME-330-Spring-2023/notes/more-js.md

 orderTaco("Extreme","Large",9.99,"Chicken","mex-mix",true,true,false);
 ```

-- We can use object destructuring to simulate named function parameters
+- But we can instead use object destructuring to simulate named function parameters

 ```js
 // just need to add `{...}` around the parameter list